egagnon77/GildedRoseKata/Readme.md

 First an introduction to our system:

-* All items have a Expiration value which denotes the number of days we have to sell the item
+* All items have an Expiration value which denotes the number of days we have to sell the item
 * All items have a Price value which denotes how valuable the item is
 * At the end of each day our system lowers by 1 both values for every item